OrbitalShell/Orbital-Shell/README.md

 <img src="docs/assets/img/tra4brains.png"/> | :warning: this project might be considered as a toy for old developer<br><br><img src="docs/assets/img/pegi46small.png"/><br><br>
 -- | --

 *Warning: due to the average age of our main contributors, this project might contains **vintage** architecture,design and code.
-Nevertheless the source code is intensively based on young timers preferred patterns, language usage (intellisense agrees), and it pretends to fit to good practices and architecture guidelines.*
+Nevertheless the source code is intensively based on young timers preferred patterns, C# 8 language usage (intellisense agrees), and it pretends to fit to good practices and architecture guidelines.*